tommyjakobsen/aws-azure-combined/README.md

-# openshift-azure
+# aws-azure-combined

-This is a project that will use secrets from Azure Analytics bindings made against Azure Cloud
+This is a project that will use secrets from Azure Analytics bindings made against Azure Cloud and secrets for connecting to AWS translate service provisioned with Open Service Broker